GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

         # ...
     ```

-1. Use the symfony CLI to connect to your instance and create a database for
+1. Use the Symfony CLI to connect to your instance and create a database for
     the application.
 Be sure to replace `DB_PASSWORD` with the root password you
     configured: